-- Next to your subscription, click and choose Access billing account.
+Next to your subscription, click More Access billing account.

-Be sure to click the icon next to your subscription, not the one in the top-right corner of the screen.
+Be sure to click More next to your subscription, not in the top-right corner of the Admin console.

-- Select Credit or debit card.
+- Select Add new credit or debit card.
 Then enter your card number and other information.

 - Click Save.